r00tk1d/experiments_master_mp_dilation/README.md

 - offset true or false
 - groundtruth given or taken from no dilation run

--> Possible Goals with the experiments:
+-> Different types of experiments (and goals):
+- Case studys (penguin, tilttable, ..?)
+Goals:
     - Discover new chains
     - Get the same results with and without dilation
+- Artificial Time Series (chain_test_1/2/3/4) (MP VII Paper)
-- Discover Artificial Chains with dilation compared to without dilation (robustnes test)
+    - Discover Artificial Chains with dilation compared to without dilation
+- UCR Dataset with Noise and artificial chains (Robustness Paper)
 ## Segmentation ##
 - unknown Change Points with fixed target range
 - unknown Change Points with fixed window size